jackrobertscott/icetea/packages/lumbridge-theme/README.md

 });
 ```

-As you can see, the entries to the array can be just the theme itself (e.g. `paddings`) or it can specify the mutations and actions you wish to use from the theme (e.g. `fonts.add({})`).
+As you can see, the entries to the array can be just the theme itself (e.g. `paddings`) or it can specify the mutations and combos you wish to use from the theme (e.g. `fonts.add({})`).

-**Note:** the `add` method accepts `mutations` and `actions` as properties.
-These properties should be objects which specify the mutation or action to use and a boolean value of wether to include them or not (see the example).
+**Note:** the `add` method accepts `mutations` and `combos` as properties.
+These properties should be objects which specify the mutation or combo to use and a boolean value of wether to include them or not (see the example).

 #### `composeConfig.extra`